 Survey Source Job Title Source Job Description ERI Executive Director CEO Plans, develops, establishes, and oversees interpretation and implementation of policies and objectives of organization in accordance with board directives and corporation charter.
 Responsible for the profitability of the entire organization.
 Holds position of the top executive and principal organization leader in the organization.
 This position is distinguished from others in that it is the top ranking executive and, in most cases, is the highest paid executive in the organization.
 Confers with organization officials to plan business objectives, to develop organizational policies to coordinate functions and operations between divisions and departments, and to establish responsibilities and procedures for attaining objectives.
 Reviews activity reports and financial statements to determine progress and status in attaining objectives and revises objectives and plans in accordance with current conditions.
-Directs and coordinates formulation of financial programs to provide funding for new or continuing operations to myroe company's image and relations with customers, employees, stockholders, and public. relations policies designed to improve company's image and relations with customers, employees, stockholders, and public.
+Directs and coordinates formulation of financial programs to provide funding for new or continuing operations to marrive reurns on investments, and to increase productivity.
+Plans and develops industrial, labor, and public relations policies designed to improve company's image and relations with customers, employees, stockholders, and public.
 Evaluates performance of executives for compliance with established policies and objectives of firm and contributions in attaining objectives.
 May preside over Board of Directors.
 May serve as chairman of committees, such as management, executive, engineering, and sales.